ChesterHub/Chester-tofu-fe-coding-challenge-main/README.md

 * I haven’t worked with iframes in a while in React and it was a good experience to figure things out in a short timeframe.

 ## What didn't go well and you would like to improve?
+* Maybe I should have just used the content.components as the source of truth for all of the selected component data, instead of adding the state to handle the selections first.
+This would make the app alot simpler.
 * I added my own SetTimeout Debounce, only to later realize the app Lodash installed.
 * I could improve the organization of code to be easier to digest and maintain in the future.
 For example, types in their own files, lifting functions higher up, updating files from jsx to tsx.
 * Possibilities to improve performance and state management, such as adding useCallbacks, React Memo, and considering useReducer.

 ## Was there anything you learnt while working through this project?